hashicorp/terraform/website/docs/configuration/syntax-json.html.md

 Some meta-arguments for the `resource` and `data` block types take direct references to objects, or literal keywords.
-When represented in JSON, the reference or keyword is given as a JSON string with no additonal surrounding spaces or symbols.
+When represented in JSON, the reference or keyword is given as a JSON string with no additional surrounding spaces or symbols.

 For example, the `provider` meta-argument takes a `<PROVIDER>.<ALIAS>` reference